bitcraze/crazyflie-firmware/docs/userguides/logparam.md

     logging framework.
 -   The reading or writing of a parameter can be done at any time once you are connected to the Crazyflie.
--   If the callback parameter version is used to get notified that it has changed, it will run from the param task, it should not block and should run quickly.
+-   if the PARAM_CALLBACK type is set, to get notified that it has changed, tha callback will run from the param task.
+It should not block and not take to long.

 ## Logging